mintedreward/heartmail/README.md

 # Repo Overview

 Everything is written in javascript except deployment shell scripts.
 We use yarn workspaces to manage the projects.
-All private (closed course) projects are contained in the <code>private</code> folder and all public (open source) projects are contained inside the <code>public</code> folder.

 If we ever need to write something in a language other than javascript, we will still use yarn workspaces and npm packages to manage the project.
 Javascript